robertocarroll/icc-beta/style-guide-templates/style-points.md

 Don't use the generic “he” or “they” instead of “he or she”.
 Use plural forms of nouns where possible.
 If not, use “he or she”, “his or her” and “his or hers” but avoid repetition, which can quickly make sentences clumsy.

 ## Headings and sub-headings
-The page title is very important.
+The page heading is important.
 It tells users and search engines what the page is about:

 - No more than 70 characters.
 - Speak to the focus of the page.